I tried reading Hermes Agent's self-improving from the code

 }

-It's built to catch invisible characters mixed into skills — such as zero-width spaces and bidirectional control characters (bidi override) — as high severity injections.
-This assumes an attack where invisible instructions are embedded in a skill.
+If invisible characters such as zero-width spaces or bidirectional control characters (bidi override) are mixed into a skill, they are captured as high severity injections.
+This is designed with attacks in mind where invisible instructions are embedded in skills.
 The more useful growing skills become, the more this kind of content inspection matters.

 Memory and Session Search Have Different Roles

-At this point, you may be wondering about the difference between skills and memory.
-Hermes Agent also has memory and session search, but in the code their roles are separated.
+This raises the question of the difference between skills and memory.
+Hermes Agent also has memory and session search, but in the code, each has a separate role.

 Looking at memory_tool.py, memory is described as two stores: MEMORY.md and USER.md.